FREQUENTLY ASKED QUESTIONS

-After careful consideration, it was agreed that the name ‘The Cambodia Trust’, which had served the organisation well, should be changed as it no longer reflected the scope of its activities.
+After careful consideration, it was agreed that the name ‘The Cambodia Trust’, which had served us well, should be changed as it no longer reflected the scope and geographical range of our activities.

-In response to consultation it was agreed that a fresh, bold and dynamic identity was needed to represent the organisation’s accomplishments, vision and objectives.
-As a result the decision to rebrand as ‘Exceed’ was taken (the organisation was officially named Exceed Worldwide, but is generally known as Exceed).
+Following consultation it was agreed that a fresh, bold and dynamic identity was needed to represent the organisation’s accomplishments, vision, objectives.
+As a result the decision to rebrand as ‘Exceed’ was taken (the organisation is officially called Exceed Worldwide, but is generally known as Exceed).